Home Buying a Vehicle in Australia (van, 4WD, car)

 Buying a Vehicle in Australia (van, 4WD, car)

-Buying a vehicle in Australia: advantages and disadvantages
+Buying a vehicle in Australia: Pros & Cons

 • Maximum freedom: to go where you want, when you want

-• Have the impression of having a home, you own it, you can do what you want to it.
+• Impression of having a home, you own it, you can do what you want to it.

 • No time or destination constraints